liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 ![Figure 7.4: How to publish the Ext Plugin](../../images/07-ext-plugins-3.png)

-***Publishing in the terminal:*** Restart the Liferay server.
+**Publishing in the terminal:** Restart the Liferay server.

-Let's try our Ext plugin within Liferay portal.
+Let's try Liferay portal, customized by your Ext plugin.
 Once your server restarts, log in as an administrator and go to Control Panel &rarr; Users and Organizations.
 Edit an existing user and verify that the right navigation menu only shows the five sections that we referenced from the `users.form.update.main` property.

 ![Figure 7.5: You should see these five sections under the User Information heading](../../images/ext-plugin-five-sections.png)